 You can pause or resume production effective at boot-time for all the destinations on a JMS server, for a group of destinations that point to the same JMS template, or for individual destinations.
 If you configure production-paused-at-startup, the next time you boot the server, message production activities will be disallowed for the specified destination(s) until you explicitly change the state to "production enabled" for that destination.
-If you configure production to resume, the next time you boot the server, message production activities will be allowed on the specified destination(s) until the state is explicitly changed to "production paused" for that destination.
+If you configure production to resume, the next time you boot the server, message production to resume, the next time you boot the server, message production to resume, the next time you boot the server, message production activities will be allowed on the specified destination(s) until the state is explicitly changed to "production paused" for that destination.

-For more information about pausing and resuming message production at boot-time using the Administration console, see the following sources in the Oracle Fusion Middleware Oracle WebLogic Server Administration Console Help:
+For more information about pausing and resuming message production at boot-time using the Administration console, see the following sources in the Oracle WebLogic Server Administration Console Help:

-- "Pause JMS server message operations on restart" - "Pause topic message operations on server restart" - "Pause queue message operations on server restart" - "Pause JMS template message operations on server restart" - "Uniform distributed topics pause message operations on server restart"

-"Uniform distributed queues - pause message operations on server restart"
+- "Pause JMS server message operations on restart" - "Pause topic message operations on server restart" - "Pause queue message operations on server restart" - "Pause JMS template message operations on server restart" - "Uniform distributed topics pause message operations on server restart" - "Uniform distributed queues pause message operations on server restart"